- Queen Elizabeth II was the British monarch in the United Kingdom for seven decades.

 - Her son, now King Charles III will officially be crowned at the Coronation ceremony on May 6, 2023.

-The youngest generation of royals are remembering Queen Elizabeth II as much more than just “Her Majesty.”
+The youngest generation of royals continues to remember the late Queen Elizabeth II as much more than just “Her Majesty.”
 The monarch’s 12 great-grandchildren have been morning the loss of their grandma since her death on Sept.
 8 at the age of 96, some privately, some in public.

 Several of the Queen’s older great-grandchildren attended her Sep.
 19, 2022 funeral, which took place at Westminster Abbey in London.
 Prince William’s eldest Prince George, 9, and Princess Charlotte, 7, both attended.
 Royal granddaughter Zara Tindell’s daughter Mia, 8, did not attend the service but was with mom for the Queen’s burial at Windsor Castle.

-Prince Harry’s children, Archie and Lilibet Mountbatten-Windsor (whose namesake is the Queen), along with Prince Louis of Wales, 4, were not in attendence, likely because of how young they are.
+Prince Harry’s children, Archie and Lilibet Mountbatten-Windsor (whose namesake is the Queen), along with Prince Louis of Wales, 5, were not in attendance, likely because of how young they are.
 Little Lena Tindall, 4, August Philip Hawke Brooksbank, 1 1/2 years, Lucas Philip Tindall, 17 months, and Sienna Elizabeth Mapelli Mozzi, 1, were also too young to attend.